 I also think that adds more weight to my thought that Hope Ness should never have been considered by anyone as a site for a major industrial development.
 Continue reading

-The original version of this blog was published in Finding Hope Ness on December 19, 2015.
+The original version of this blog-post was published in Finding Hope Ness on December 19, 2015.
 The title then was, Saugeen Ojibway land claim lawsuit may soon be settled, one way or another.
 At the time there were reasons to think 2018 could be the crucial year for reaching a resolution of the now-almost 25-year-long court action.

 A few weeks ago a well-used pick-up truck pulled into our driveway on the Bruce Peninsula.
 A man who looked like he might be in his mid-30s got out and said he and his fisherman partner had some freshly caught Georgian Bay fish for sale and did I want some.